emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

 # HEAP:

-- Use Priority queue from queue STL
+- Use Priority queue from queue STL.
-- Use this to store information about nearby planets( /moons?)
+- Use this to store information about nearby planets(Moon, Mars, ...).
-- Minimum heap (with min as the root)
+- Minimum heap (with min as the root).
 - Root will be the Planet that is nearest the rocket.
 Program will update the user as to which planet is nearest the rocket in "live" time.
 - Once rocket has passed a planet, its distance will be set to 10x its last distance.
 This allows the planet to still be stored in the heap, but all the way in bottom.
-- Heap will update as rocket travels through space and planets are "unlocked" (reached)
+- Heap will update as rocket travels through space and planets are "unlocked" (reached).

 # HASH TABLE: